KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ![Right Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/right-arrow.jpg)

 ### Transmitter Code Pause @unplugged
 The :MOVE Motor moves when the micro:bit is moved.
-This can be frustrating when you accidently move the micro:bit and did not mean to.
+This can be frustrating when you accidentally move the micro:bit and did not mean to.
 We can prevent this by adding what is called a "dead man's switch".
-This type of switch is designed to require the user to press it, or the what ever is being controled stops.
+This type of switch is designed to require the user to press it, or the what ever is being controlled stops.
 They are often found on trains.

 ### Step 19
 For the :MOVE motor we can wrap the "if pitch < 0" if statement inside another "if else" statement so that it is only active if the dead mans switch is activated.